AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case (UC6) : Mark / unmark patient appointment as seen / not seen**
+**Use case (UC11) : Switch between Overall-View and Day-View**

 **MSS**

-1. User requests to mark / unmark a particular appointment for a patient with a specified NRIC.
+1. User requests to switch the view from Overall-View to Day-View or vice versa.
-2. CLInic validates the appointment details and the NRIC provided.
+2. CLInic changes the view.
-3. CLInic marks / unmarks the appointment.

     Use case ends.

-**Extensions**

-* 1a.
-The required information is missing.

-    * 1a1.
-CLInic prompts user to input required information.
+**Use case (UC12) : Clear all data in CLInic**

+**MSS**

+1. User requests to clear all patient and appointment information in the database.
+2. CLInic deletes all patients and appointment information.

+    Use case ends.

+**Use case (UC13) : Exiting CLInic**

+**MSS**

+1. User requests to exit the application.
+2. CLInic stops running and closes.

-      Use case resumes at step 1.
+    Use case ends.

-* 2a.
-Patient with NRIC or appointment details given does not exist in the system

-    * 2a1.
-CLInic informs user of the error.
+**Use case (UC14) : Getting help in CLInic**

+**MSS**

+1. User requests for help.
+2. CLInic provides a link to the User-Guide for the user's reference.

-      Use case resumes at step 1.
+    Use case ends.

 <br/>